Kate Beaton

-Kathryn Moira Beaton (born 8 September 1983) is a Canadian comics artist best known as the creator of the comic strip Hark!
+Kathryn Moira Beaton (born 8 September 1983) is a Canadian comics artist who created the comic strip Hark!
 A Vagrant, which ran from 2007 to 2018.
-Her other major works include the children's books The Princess and the Pony and King Baby, published in 2015 and 2016 respectively.
-The former was made into an Apple TV+ series called Pinecone & Pony released in 2022 on which Beaton worked as an executive producer.
-Also in 2022, Beaton released a memoir in graphic novel form, Ducks: Two Years in the Oil Sands, about her experience working in the Alberta oil sands.
+Her other works include the children's books The Princess and the Pony (2015) and King Baby (2016), and the memoir Ducks: Two Years in the Oil Sands (2022).
 Publishers Weekly named Ducks one of their top ten books of the year.
+In 2022, The Princess and the Pony was adapted into the Apple TV+ series Pinecone & Pony, on which Beaton worked as an executive producer.

 Early life

 Of Scottish descent, Beaton grew up with her three sisters in Mabou on the isle of Cape Breton.
 She went to a small school for K–12, only having 23 people in her class.
 She graduated from Mount Allison University in 2005 with a Bachelor of Arts in history and anthropology.
 Beaton began drawing comics for the university newspaper, The Argosy, during her third and fourth years at school.
 After college, she worked as an administrative assistant in the Maritime Museum of British Columbia in Victoria.